amaker15/Fanalytics/readme.md

 # Fanalytics - Sports Analytics with AI

-A comprehensive sports analytics application built with Next.js, featuring AI-powered insights using Nebius AI (Qwen gpt-oss-120b model) with access to live ESPN data, betting odds, and real-time sports analysis.
+A comprehensive sports analytics application built with Next.js, featuring AI-powered insights using Grok & OpenAI with access to live ESPN data, betting odds, and real-time sports analysis.

 ## Features